Viralmaniar/viralmaniar.github.io/_posts/2023-05-13-The Power of In-Memory Executions: How to Execute Code without Touching Disk.md

  The first step is to load the object file into memory using the LoadLibrary function.
 This function takes the name of the object file as its argument and returns a handle to the loaded library.
 Once the object file is loaded, the code can be executed using the GetProcAddress function.
 This function takes the handle to the loaded library and the name of the function to execute as its arguments and returns a pointer to the function.
 The function pointer can then be used to call the function.

 This code will load the object file malware.obj into memory, get the address of the function MalwareFunction, and then call the function.
-The function MalwareFunction will be executed in the context of the current thread.
+The function MalwareFunction will be executed in the context of the current thread.<BR>
 **rDLL In-memory Execution:**

 rDLL (Reflective Dynamic Link Library) is a technique for loading a DLL directly into memory without using the LoadLibrary function.
 Instead, the DLL is mapped into memory using the VirtualAlloc function and then initialised using a reflective loader.